Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.

 Finally, the Managed Care Organization (bone-impacted) or Dental Benefits Manager (gum-impacted) adjudicates claims and is the final authority.

-Medicaid might cover soft-tissue-impacted wisdom teeth removal for adults under the dental insurance element, depending on the oral surgery benefits in your state.
+Depending on the oral surgery benefits in your state, Medicaid might cover soft-tissue-impacted wisdom teeth removal for adults under the dental insurance element.
 These procedures are not medically necessary, so the coverage is hit or miss.

 State Benefits

-Medicaid covers dental work for children throughout the country with probable support for soft-tissue-impacted wisdom teeth extraction.
+Medicaid covers dental work for children nationwide with probable support for soft-tissue-impacted wisdom teeth extraction.
 However, each state determines the age cutoff.
 Some stop at 18, while others continue until your child’s 21st birthday.

 Oral Surgery

-Medicaid pays for gum-impacted wisdom teeth removal for adults over 21 when their state offers benefits for oral surgery.
-As of 2022, the coverage is available in twenty-five states per MACPAC.
-[1]
+Medicaid pays for gum-impacted wisdom teeth removal for adults over 21 when their state offers oral surgery benefits.
+Since most people need this service at some point, it makes sense to be proactive.

 Support Oral Surgery | Exclude Oral Surgery |